-When you use CloudFlare as your website CDN server, you always need to know whether the web page is cached by CloudFlare or not.
-And CloudFlare return some http response headers when you request the web page, you can get the web page cached status from those response headers.
+When you use Cloudflare as your website CDN server, you always need to know whether the web page is cached by Cloudflare or not.
+And Cloudflare returns some HTTP response headers when you request the web page, you can get the web page cached status from those response headers.

-One of the response header is Cf-Cache-Status, this header’s value shows whether the web page is cached by CloudFlare or not.
+One of the response headers is Cf-Cache-Status, this header’s value shows whether the web page is cached by Cloudflare or not.
 The header value can be DYNAMIC or HIT.
 This article will tell you how to change the response header Cf-Cache-Status‘s value from DYNAMIC to HIT.

-- You can use google chrome inspector to get current web page response header’s value.
+- You can use google chrome inspector to get the current web page response header’s value.

-- Click Network tab in the inspector window, and reload the web page again.
+- Click the Network tab in the inspector window, and reload the web page again.

-- Click resource name in left, click Headers tab in right panel, then you can see the resource request and response headers list like below picture.
+- Click the resource name ( for example www.dev2qa.com or any web resource URL) on the inspector window Network tab left side, click Headers tab on the right panel, then you can see the resource request and response headers list.

 2. What Dose Cf-Cache-Status Header’s Value Means.

-- HIT: The web resource ( html page, image, js etc) has been cached in CloudFlare server and not expired.
+- HIT: The web resource ( HTML page, image, js, etc) has been cached in the Cloudflare server and not expired.
 It is returned from the cache.

-- MISS: The web resource has not been found in CloudFlare cache, CloudFlare get the resource from your original web server, put it in CloudFlare cache and return it to web browser.
+- MISS: The web resource has not been found in the Cloudflare cache, Cloudflare gets the resource from your original web server, puts it in the Cloudflare cache, and returns it to the web browser.

-- EXPIRED: The cached web resource has expired, so CloudFlare will retrieve this web resource from your original web server again, put in it CloudFlare cache and return it to web browser.
+- EXPIRED: The cached web resource has expired, so Cloudflare will retrieve this web resource from your original web server again, put it in Cloudflare cache and return it to the web browser.

-- BYPASS: Thw returned web resource is not cached and will not be cached, it is retrieved from original web server directly.
+- BYPASS: The returned web resource is not cached and will not be cached, it is retrieved from the original web server directly.

-- DYNAMIC: The web resource is returned from original web server, it is not cached by CloudFlare by default.
-But you can configure CloudFlare to cache such web resources, then in the future request, the web resource will be cached.
+- DYNAMIC: The web resource is returned from the original web server, it is not cached by Cloudflare by default.
+But you can configure Cloudflare to cache such web resources, then in the future request, the web resource will be cached.

 3. Inspect Web Resource Response Header Cf-Cache-Status Value.

-- By default, CloudFlare will not cache html web page.
+- By default, Cloudflare will not cache the HTML web page.

-- So when you inspect web page follow section 1’s steps, you will find response header like cf-cache-status: DYNAMIC.
+- So when you inspect the web page follow section 1’s steps, you will find a response header like cf-cache-status: DYNAMIC.

-- Click Page Rules icon at page top area.
+- Click the Rules icon on the page top area.

 - Click Create Page Rule button.

-- Input a url path in the top input text box, you can use * in the url path.
+- Input a url path ( for example www.abc.com/def* ) in the top input text box, you can use * in the url path.

-- Select Cache Everything in Select Cache Level drop down list.
+- Select Cache Everything in the Select Cache Level drop-down list.

 - You can select page rule trigger order in the Order selection list.